How To Use NBA DFS Projections To Build Better Lineups

 What is a good value in NBA DFS?
 Any positive value score means a player is projected to beat his salary baseline, and the higher the better.
 Value is calculated as fantasy projection minus salary divided by 1,000 times 5.
 Stacking several high-value plays is what lets you fit multiple studs under the DraftKings or FanDuel salary cap.

 How do NBA DFS projections handle injuries?
 Good projections update the moment news breaks, because a ruled-out starter spikes a teammate's minutes and usage immediately.
-This is why a live tool like the Stokastic DataHub beats a static sheet: it reflects tonight's inactives right up to lock, when the biggest DFS edges appear.
+This is why a live tool like the Stokastic DataHub beats a static sheet: it reflects the day's inactives right up to lock, when the biggest DFS edges appear.

 Should I use the same NBA DFS projections for cash and GPPs?
 Use the same projections, but build different lineups.
 Cash games want the highest-floor roster straight off the projections, while tournaments want leverage, correlation, and the simulated pool from the Stokastic Sims.
 The reads come from the same data; the construction is opposite.